Declaring a Major

 Level I classes are reserved for students with little to no dance experience and do not require an audition.
 For levels II-V, interested students should attend the Dance Placement & New Student Orientation at the beginning of the semester to determine the courses that best meet their skill level.

-The Office for International Programs (OIP) offers over 100 programs in 55 countries with centers in Rome and Vietnam.
+The Office for International Programs (OIP) offers over 100 programs in 55 countries with a center in Rome.
 OIP is dedicated to making sure that all students have the opportunity to participate in a program.
 For more information, click here.